juzhang/mapclient-fai-workshop/doc/workshop_prep.rst

 1. Try to Install MAP Client
 ----------------------------

-MORE TO COME HERE - current documentation out of date.

-Visit the `MAP Client documentation site <https://map-client.readthedocs.io/en/latest/index.html>`_ for installation instructions.
+Try the :doc:`map_installation` guide for Windows.
 If you do not succeed, don't worry, we will go over installation on day 1.

 2. Download FAI case data